gtema/gtema.github.io/content/posts/rethinking-openstack-auth-authz.md

 GitHub workflow JWT from a foreign repository).

 Flipping the process around would be more logical.
-Here Keystone should become an IdP itself an issue a JWT.
+Here Keystone should become an IdP itself and be able to issue a JWT.
 This could be then easily verified on the middleware side by every OpenStack service establishing proper centralization while at the same time providing full control to users.
-Further this will allow implementing advanced features of authenticated workloads (i.e. VM gets a direct API access token associated with certain permissions or infrastructure based authentication).
+Further this will allow implementing advanced features of authenticated workloads (i.e.
+VM gets a direct API access token associated with certain permissions or infrastructure based authentication).

 ## What could be done